|Finding Books||Finding Cases||Finding Practice Guides||Help with Research|

 Current Awareness Resources:

-Look at subject specific current awareness resources such as Bloomberg BNA International Trade Reporter and Family Law Reporter.
+Search for specific current awareness resources such as Bloomberg Practice Centers, Bloomberg In-Focus Topics, and Bloomberg Hot Legal Topics.
 These resources list hot topics of current interest to practitioners and academics.

 Newsletters & Topical Highlights: